The Children of Lir: A Fascinating Irish Legend

 The True Ending Remains Mysterious

-Interestingly, many people in Ireland are familiar with each of these different endings to the Children of Lir story.
-Each Irish child heard the story with a different ending, but at least they all knew that the spell had to break one way or another.
+Interestingly, many people in Ireland are familiar with the different endings of the Children of Lir story.
+Each Irish child heard the story with a different ending, but at least they knew that the spell had to break one way or another.

 The Relation between the Prominent Characters of the Children of Lir and Other Legends